pavansaikuppannagari/Job_Market_Analysis/README.md

 **Solution**: Instead of dropping data, I performed Market-Standard Imputation based on real-time industry benchmarks for each experience level.

 # 🏁 Conclusion
-The analysis confirms that the Indian job market is currently Candidate-Driven for specialized "Associate" roles.
+The analysis confirms that the Indian job market is currently **Candidate-Driven** for specialized "Associate" roles.
 While IT remains the volume leader, Professional Services and Software Development remain the most lucrative sectors for entry-level and mid-level talent.

+# 📬 Contact & Connect
+**LinkedIn**: www.linkedin.com/in/pavansaikuppannagari

+**Email**: pavansaikuppannagari@gmail.com